marielle-lopez/marielle-lopez/README.md

 # Hey, I'm Marielle!

 I'm a junior full-stack developer with a Bachelor of Science (majoring in Pathology) who was on their way to becoming a dermatologist, but I found a true passion for coding.
+I'm currently studying a Bachelor of Computer Science!
 I love building things, whether it's keyboards, computers, Lego sets, or even web applications (who would've thought?).

 If you wanna reach me, you can find me at: